matloff/TidyverseSkeptic/README.md

     > independently to address specific phases of the data science cycle, and
     > subsequently came together under the tidyverse umbrella in 2016...

 * There is nothing "Tidy-ish" about GGP2.

-It does not use pipes (Hadley has said if he designed GGP2 today, he would base it on pipes).
+  GGP2 does not use pipes.
+(Hadley has said if he designed GGP2 today, he would base it on pipes.)

-  It's not based on the Each Variable Forms a Column, Each Observation Forms a Row Tidy credo.
+  GGP2 is not especially based on the Each Variable Forms a Column, Each Observation Forms a Row Tidy credo.
+Base-R graphics, and indeed most of base-R, relies on the "Each Variable..." format too.

-  In particular, GGP2 doesn't use an FP approach.
+  Notably, GGP2 doesn't use an FP approach.
 FP philosophy disallows *side effects*, a restriction adhered to by **dplyr**.
 By contrast, the '+' of GGP2 operates similarly to very base-R operation **x$a <- b**.

-Again, GGP2 is a wonderful package, which I use and teach myself.
+Again, GGP2 is a wonderful package.
 But it is not a reason to burden R learners with Tidy, i.e. FP, **dplyr**, **purrr** and so on.

-## The Tidyverse advocates' citing of testimonials
+## Tidyverse "testimonials"

-As a lifelong passionate teacher, I strongly question the claim made by Tidyverse advocates that it facilitates the teaching of R to non-programmers, as opposed to teaching them base-R.

-There has been no study of Tidy advocates' teachability claim.
+There has been no study of Tidy advocates' teachability claim, and indeed designing a proper "randomized clinical trials" study would be very difficult if not impossible.
+(My arguments in this document merely appeal to common sense, again no data.)
+But many Tidy teachers report great success with the approach.
-Advocates often provide testimonials from students like

-* "I learned R using Tidyverse, and now am productive in R"

-* "I like the English-like nature of the Tidyverse"

-* "I can make beautiful graphics with the Tidyverse"

-* "Tidyverse showed me the fluidity of data"

-Advocates who are instructors will echo those statements, and add, e.g.

-* "Base-R is good for professional programmers, but the Tidyverse is the best R learning tool for non-techies who just want to do data analysis"

-* "R was created by statisticians, for statisticians.
-But we are data scientists, mainly interested in producing graphs and tables"

-* "The Tidyverse is **modern** R, for the rest of us"

-All of these statements are either misleading, irrelevant to the teachability issue, or downright meaningless.
-They say nothing at all about the teachability of base-R in comparison to Tidy.
-(It is ironic that advocates who present such statements are data scientists, who ought to know the need for a control group.)
+One major issue with this "success" (aside from the improper conflation of Tidy with GGP2) is that Tidy R courses are scaled down in scope, compared to the base-R ones.
+A typical Tidy R course does not equip students to do much in R (whether, base or Tidy).
+They teach a few **dplyr** verbs, a few GGP2 calls, and provide examples that the students can mimic.
+Much time is spent on the RS IDE and R Markdown.
+Students emerge with a false sense of empowerment.
+Teacher and students alike are happy, but misleadingly so.

 ## Use of functional programming